Dram Shop Lawyer in Fort Worth

 Some attorneys tell clients what they want to hear.
 Coby L. Wooten, Attorney at Law, P.C. is a Fort Worth dram shop liability attorney who gives honest answers to difficult questions.
 That’s because attorney Wooten is focused on what really matters: getting people the compensation they deserve for their injuries.
 Case results matter here – and so do you.

 Discover what attorney Wooten can do for you.
 Contact us.
 Call (866) 408-0940 to schedule an appointment at our Fort Worth or Dallas office locations.
-Your initial consultation is free, and, as contingency fee attorneys, we don’t get paid a dime until we win your case.
+Your initial consultation is free and we don’t get paid unless we win your case.
 That’s because we work on a contingency fee basis.